Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 • In the command prompt, type ipconfig/all and press enter.

-• Here on the black screen, you got your server name and IP address, note it down.
+• Here on the black screen, you have your server name and IP address, note it down.

 • Repeat these same steps for other workstations.